 The British PM Theresa May’s agenda-setting speech in the House of Commons on June 26, 2017, reveals what ending freedom of movement means to more than three (3) million Europeans living in the UK.
 In her speech to the House of Commons on June 26, 2017, the British PM Theresa May sets out policy paper that states three (3) million EU citizens resident in Britain will be required to reapply for a settled status under the new regime.
 And also explain the British Government’s offer for EU citizens rights in the UK after Brexit.

-The British PM Theresa May revealed details of her proposals on June 26, 2017, for the rights of EU nationals hoping and intending to remain in the UK after the UK’s departure from the EU.
+The British PM Theresa May revealed details of her proposals on June 26, 2017, for the rights of EU citizens, who are hoping and intending to remain in the UK after the UK’s departure from the EU.

 The Policy Paper published on June 26, 2017, showed the UK’s offer regarding estimated 3.2 million EU nationals in the UK, who have faced enormous uncertainty since Britain voted to leave the EU in June 2016.